-While the network system used by the P2262 is of a "Free Topology" nature, it still requires one termination on the network.
+While the network system used by the P2283 is of a "Free Topology" nature, it still requires one termination on the network.
 It is not critical where the termination should be, so long as it is there.
 Each panel has the ability to provide the termination, only one on the network is required.
-There are 2 link blocks beside the 8 way network sockets to the left of the unit, they are marked as "TERM." and "S/D".
-To provide termination both links should be installed, both should be left out if termination is not required.
+The termination selection link is on the connector PCB is labelled "J1" "TERMINATION".
+To provide termination the link should be installed, leave it out if termination is not required.